Edge Computing in Low-Earth Orbit -- What Could Possibly Go Wrong?: Introduction

 \section{Introduction}

-SpaceX, OneWeb, Amazon Kuiper, and other private aerospace companies are leveraging new technologies such as reusable rockets and free-space laser communication to build massive communication constellations in low-Earth orbit (LEO).
+SpaceX, Amazon Kuiper, OneWeb, and other private aerospace companies are leveraging new technologies such as reusable rockets and free-space laser communication to build massive communication constellations in low-Earth orbit (LEO).
 Hundreds or thousands of satellites per constellation, orbiting at altitudes of 500 to 2,000km, will provide global low-latency broadband Internet access.~\cite{Pultarova2015-ml,Handley2018-ay,Bhattacherjee2018-vc}.

-In addition to network communication, researchers have suggested augmenting satellites with compute resources, enabling \emph{LEO edge computing}~\cite{Bhosale2020-aa,Bhattacherjee2020-kr,paper_pfandzelter_LEO_CDN,paper_pfandzelter_LEO_placement,paper_pfandzelter_LEO_serverless,paper_pfandzelter2022celestial,techreport_pfandzelter_celestial_extended}.
-By embedding application services within the satellite network, improved QoS for emerging application areas such as the IoT or metaverse can be achieved, and network link strain can be alleviated with local data processing.
+In addition to communication, researchers have suggested augmenting satellites with compute resources, enabling \emph{LEO edge computing}~\cite{Bhosale2020-aa,Bhattacherjee2020-kr,paper_pfandzelter_LEO_serverless,paper_pfandzelter2022celestial}.
+By embedding application services in the network, improved QoS for emerging application areas can be achieved, and network link strain can be alleviated with local data processing.

 Deploying applications on satellite servers at the LEO edge is not trivial: Satellite mobility, limited compute capabilities, energy budgets, geographical distribution of clients, and the constraints of orbital mechanics all control how these servers can be used.
-Researchers have tried to abstract from these challenges with compute platforms that automate client handover and data movement~\cite{Bhattacherjee2020-kr,Bhosale2020-aa,paper_pfandzelter_LEO_serverless}.
+Researchers have suggested abstracting from these challenges with compute platforms that automate client handover and data movement~\cite{Bhattacherjee2020-kr,Bhosale2020-aa,paper_pfandzelter_LEO_serverless}.

-Due to the lack of operational LEO edge infrastructure, the research community is only able to investigate \emph{predictable} behaviors of satellite servers, such as those imposed by the laws of orbital mechanics.
-In addition, a key part of prototyping software for the LEO edge is an understanding of possible \emph{random} or \emph{ad-hoc} characteristics of satellite server infrastructure, i.e., \emph{faults}~\cite{bagchi2019dependability}.
+Due to the lack of operational LEO edge infrastructure, the research community is only able to investigate \emph{predictable} behaviors of satellite servers, e.g., imposed by orbital mechanics.
+In addition, a key part of prototyping software for the LEO edge is an understanding of possible \emph{ad-hoc} characteristics of satellite server infrastructure, i.e., \emph{faults}~\cite{bagchi2019dependability}.